ckangwen/CodeExtensionPack/ruby-on-rails-misterjdevpack/README.md

 # Ruby On Rails MisterJPack

-This is an extention pack I made for my Ruby on Rails development workplace.
-This is the only extention i used to work so you might not and might like it.
+This is an extension pack I made for my Ruby on Rails development workplace.
+This is the only extension i used to work so you might not and might like it.
 Use it with your peronal project if you want.

-## Extentions Included
+## extensions Included
 - [Rails](https://marketplace.visualstudio.com/items?itemName=bung87.rails) Publisher by 周鹏
 - [Ruby](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) published by Peng Lv
 - [Ruby on Rails](https://marketplace.visualstudio.com/items?itemName=hridoy.rails-snippets) published by Hridoy